Snapper

 The snappers are voracious feeders, with the teeth to back it up, and will hit cut baits, live baits, shrimp, and lures.

-Snapper Quest
+Snapper Roundup

 Advertisement